 How to Keep Mold Monsters (and Other Gross Things) Out of Your Storage Unit

 If you’re planning to move, there’s a good chance you’ll rely on self storage during your transition.
 Besides moving, people utilize off-site storage space during other types of life transitions as well as for seasonal storage.
-Most household items need climate controlled storage units to protect them from ice-cold temperatures, rainy and wet conditions, and damage caused by mold, heat, and humidity.
+Most household items need climate-controlled storage units to protect them from ice-cold temperatures, rainy and wet conditions, and damage caused by mold, heat, and humidity.

 Why is that?
-It comes down to science, and unless you’re a chemical engineer or a medical professional, you may not have heard of this word before:
+It comes down to a science, and unless you’re a chemical engineer or a medical professional, you may not have heard of this word before: